-I’ve had a lot of success in promoting my blog by outreaching members from my niche.
+I’ve had a lot of success promoting my blog by outreaching members from my niche.
 Create a list of people that are active and email them.
-Create a friendly message explaining what your blog is about, your plans, and invite them to signup and become enthusiastic readers.
+Create a friendly message explaining your blog and plans, and invite them to sign up and become enthusiastic readers.

 If you need help on outreach people from your niche, check our Expert Roundup Creation Guide article.

 10.5.
 Use native advertising